Groff (software)

 Groff development of new features is active, and is an important part of free, open source, and UNIX derived operating systems such as Linux and 4.4BSD derivatives — notably because troff macros are used to create man pages, the standard form of documentation on Unix and Unix-like systems.

-OpenBSD has replaced groff with mandoc in the base install, since their 4.9 release.
-So has macOS Ventura.
+OpenBSD has replaced groff with mandoc in the base install, since their 4.9 release, as has macOS Ventura.